Shellywell123/shellywell123.dev/shenanigan/basement.md

 N.B.
 I found all RetroArch cores to convert save file formats into `.srm`.
 I.e they need to be converted back to their orginal format if you want to use them with orginal hardware/non retroarch emulators.

+Below I have began detailing notes for different console emulators and save file recovery methods

 <br>

 <hr />